vts-contributor/ng-vts/components/tree/doc/index.en-US.md

 ## API

 ### vts-tree

-> Tips: According to the current data structure design, you need to ensure that `vtsData` is set first, otherwise other attributes will not take effect.
-After the asynchronous operation returns data, re-assign other attributes to trigger rendering(including `vtsExpandAll` `vtsExpandedKeys` `vtsCheckedKeys` `vtsSelectedKeys` `vtsSearchValue`).
-Please refer to [#5152](https://github.com/NG-ZORRO/ng-zorro-antd/issues/5152) to track the optimization progress.

 | Property | Description | Type | Default | Global Config |
 | -------- | ----------- | ---- | ------- | ------------- |